pawel-sp/VIPERModules/README.md

 ## UITableViewController, UICollectionViewController

-Generated module view controller subclasses from VIPERViewController which is a regular UIViewController.
 VIPERModules supports UITableViewController and UICollectionViewController.
-The only thing you need to do that is to change base class for generated view controller to VIPERTableViewController or VIPERCollectionViewController.
+During files creation from template you can choose different base view controller (there are following options: VIPERViewController, VIPERTableViewController and VIPERCollectionViewController).

 ## Example
 You can run iOS-Example project to check all features.
 There is also Unit Test Target where you can find how you can easily write unit tests covering module items.